XPO Logistics (NYSE:XPO) Updates FY 2021 Earnings Guidance

-XPO Logistics (NYSE:XPO) issued an update on its FY 2021 earnings guidance on Monday morning.
+XPO Logistics (NYSE:XPO) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of 5.900-6.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.410.
 The company issued revenue guidance of -.

-XPO Logistics (NYSE:XPO) last posted its quarterly earnings results on Sunday, May 2nd.
-The transportation company reported $1.46 EPS for the quarter, topping the Zacks’ consensus estimate of $0.97 by $0.49.
-The firm had revenue of $4.77 billion for the quarter, compared to analysts’ expectations of $4.33 billion.
+XPO Logistics (NYSE:XPO) last released its quarterly earnings data on Sunday, May 2nd.
+The transportation company reported $1.46 EPS for the quarter, beating the Zacks’ consensus estimate of $0.97 by $0.49.
+The business had revenue of $4.77 billion during the quarter, compared to analysts’ expectations of $4.33 billion.
 XPO Logistics had a net margin of 0.82% and a return on equity of 9.11%.
-The business’s revenue for the quarter was up 23.6% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.69 earnings per share.
-As a group, equities research analysts forecast that XPO Logistics will post 0.93 earnings per share for the current year.
+The firm’s quarterly revenue was up 23.6% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $0.69 EPS.
+On average, sell-side analysts anticipate that XPO Logistics will post 0.93 EPS for the current fiscal year.

 XPO Logistics Company Profile